JNOSQL/jnosql-book/en/part4/chapter4_3.md

 # Repository

-In addition to repositories class, Artemis has the CRUDRepository.
+In addition to repositories class, Artemis has the Repository.
 This interface helps the Entity repository to save, update, delete and retrieve information.

 To use Repository, just need to create a new interface that extends the **Repository**.